OpenTOSCA/opentosca-vintner/docs/docs/resources.md

 # Resources

-This page contains a collection of interesting resources such as the TOSCA specifications, popular orchestrators and TOSCA repositories.
+This page contains a collection of interesting resources such as the TOSCA specifications, introductions, popular orchestrators and TOSCA repositories.

 ## Specifications